PiyushN17/portfolio-website/README.md

 Need to add smooth animations
 more api needs to be attached for fetching more data To add border around the contribution graph
+Updated the footer with relevant social media links